LoopKit/loopdocs/docs/loop-3/loop-3-features.md

     To find out what Loop recommends, without actually dosing with Loop:

     * Wait for a CGM entry (or fingerstick) to appear in the HUD
         * Enter the carbs and continue to the bolus screen, i.e., do not save carbs
         * Note the recommended bolus, but do not actually bolus
         * Back up to the carb entry screen and `Cancel`
-    * Go to the non-pump insulin screen and enter bolus amount, adjust as you desire - especially important if your non-pump insulin is a different model
+    * Go to the non-pump insulin screen and enter the bolus amount you've decided to take and select the model if a different from your pump
+        * Don't forget to actually take the insulin
         * Add the carb entry and save carbs without bolusing

-1. Tap on either of the insulin charts (Active Insulin or Insulin Delivery) on the home screen to display the Insulin Delivery Screen.
+1. Tap on either of the insulin charts (Active Insulin or Insulin Delivery) on the home screen to display the `Insulin Delivery Screen`.
 This screen has 3 tabs.
-    * **Event History** (default) is the same as for Loop 2.2.x
+    * **Event History** (default) is similar to Loop 2.2.x; however, the event history from a prior pod is not displayed once it is deactivated
-    * **Reservoir** is similar to Loop 2.2.x; however, the reservoir value from a prior pod is not displayed after a new pod is applied
+    * **Reservoir** is similar to Loop 2.2.x; however, the reservoir value from a prior pod is not displayed once it is deactivated
     * **Non-Pump Insulin** is a new feature with Loop-dev